 It’s not just unhoused people who suffer when local governments decide to pay city workers to uproot seating areas.
-People with disabilities are forced to stand for longer than they can endure (Business Insider).
-Those without the means to opt-out of less-pleasant public spaces are stuck in worse conditions that the wealthy can avoid.
-We all lose when our municipality decides to spend its resources not to improve but worsen public areas.
+People with disabilities are forced to stand longer than they can endure (Business Insider).
+Those without the means to opt out of less pleasant public spaces are stuck in worse conditions that the wealthy can avoid.
+We all lose when our municipality decides to spend its resources not to improve but to worsen public areas.

 Some demographics are more likely to be unhoused, such as LGBTQ+ people, military veterans, and people experiencing domestic violence (University of Alabama, National Coalition on Homelessness).
 However, 59% of people in the U.S. live paycheck to paycheck (Charles Schwab).
 We are often much closer to houselessness than most realize.
 You and most people you’ve ever met are likely a few poorly-timed emergencies away from becoming unhoused.
 If that happens, the businesses and governments that deploy hostile architecture will pay to increase your suffering just like they invest in the suffering of your unhoused neighbors today.

-Governments claim unhoused residents as their constituents, subject them to (disproportionate and unreasonable) enforcement of their laws, and bear an internationally-recognized responsibility to ensure they are housed (UN).
-For government workers and politicians instead to use public resources to attack these same vulnerable residents while making public spaces worse for everybody is deeply shameful and inhumane.
-Every business owner and politician who creates hostile architecture should be forced to account for their actions or expect to see their designs destroyed.
+Governments claim unhoused residents as their constituents, subject them to (disproportionate and unreasonable) enforcement of their laws, and bear an internationally recognized responsibility to ensure they are housed (UN).
+For government workers and politicians to instead use public resources to attack these same vulnerable residents while making public spaces worse for everybody is deeply shameful and inhumane.
+Every business owner and politician creating hostile architecture should be forced to account for their actions or expect their designs to be destroyed.

 Shlubs for Housing is taking direct action by removing anti-homeless armrests from transit benches since center armrests on public benches are removable with a standard hex key (Boston, Twitter).
 Activists poured concrete over anti-homeless spikes outside a London supermarket, leading the company to announce the spikes would be removed (Huffington Post).
 Space Not Spikes dealt with them by installing mattresses on top (Space Not Spikes/Vimeo).
 Father Júlio Lancellotti, an advocate for the unhoused, destroyed anti-homeless boulders in São Paolo with a sledgehammer (ArchDaily).
 “There is no law that solves social and structural injustice,” the priest said.